ajkroeg/CollateralDamage/README.md

 New "bonus" objectives can be generated, prompting the player to avoid destroying non-target buidings during contracts.
 If successful, the player will recieve a bonus; if failed, the player will recieve a penalty for each building destroyed.
 Bonus objectives are guaranteed for any contracts listed in `WhitelistedContractIDs`, and can optionally be randomly generated according to `CollateralDamageObjectiveChance` (will only be generated on urban maps).

+### Collateral Damage

+So, what constitutes collateral damage you say?
+Great question!
+Collateral damage means destruction of any non-objective, non-enemy buildings.
+- Destroy base mission?
+Those buildings don't count (obviously).
+- Playing with Concrete Jungle installed and enemy infantry occupy a highrise?
+Blast away.
+- What about clearing pesky buildings on the way to your objective so you have direct LOS?
+Yeah... that counts.
+That's called warcrimes.
+- What about stray shots?
+Those count as well.
+Gramps always said only shoot at what you can hit, and he was right.
+Course he also said a bunch of other shit that was completely wrong but you can't win them all.

 Settings available:
 ```
 "Settings": {